haditariq/question-answer-model-ui/README.md

 # Developer's note
 On clicking "getting the answer" if huggingface alerts "Something went wrong, please try again".
 I'm experiencing "OVERLOADED" response from the API.
 I have tried different tokens as well but its not working.
 I think the model availibility itself is down.

+There are 2 ways, you can check the output if the system is still overloaded.
+1- there is a screenshot of output ./output.png
+2- src/pages/index.pages.tsx, on line number 90 please read comments for instructions

 # Project folder structure:
 ```bash
 .